Updated: August 1, 2014

 Download: Available as built-in services for iOS and Mac devices only

 BlackBerry Messenger (BBM) is the original mobile messaging app, and it remains a core feature for owners of BlackBerry’s increasingly marginalized smartphones.
-It was finally made available for iOS and Android last month, although the roll out was not completed and the apps are only available in Asia-Pacific.
+It was finally made available for iOS and Android in 2013, and is also available on Windows Phone.

-Pros: The BlackBerry app includes a range of features and has BlackBerry’s strong security behind it.
+Pros: Includes a range of features and has BlackBerry’s strong security behind it.

-Verdict: Could have been a game-changer a few years ago but, today BMM is isolated on BlackBerry and distinctly average alongside other messaging apps.
+Verdict: Could have been a game-changer a few years ago.

 Rounds is a video-calling focused app, that lets Android and iOS users connect with real-time broadcasts.